Opposing

 Muslims alike, should learn humility from this profound teaching of

-Prophet Muhammad (pbuh).
+Prophet Muhammad (pbuh).Academics do

 the same thing when they assert that Muhammad took (stole) things